 Every warrant, order, or other process of the Warden’s Court may be served or executed and put in force by any bailiff of the Warden’s Court, or of a local court, without it being necessary for him to be specifically named therein, or by any other person to whom it is, whether before or after issue, specially directed by the warden or the clerk of the Warden’s Court.

-[Section 94 amended by No. 66 of 1954 s.
+[Section 94 amended: No. 66 of 1954 s.
 28.]

 95. No proceedings to be dismissed for informality